 Of course, once you know the size you want to knit and the gauge you're getting in the stitch pattern you want to use, you'll need to know how much yarn to buy.

+I have some rough estimates for yardage estimates for knitting baby blankets, and the knitting calculator at Jimmy Beans Wool is a good guide as well (though it only goes up to 52x70).
 Of course, if you are working from a knitting pattern it will tell you how much yarn you need, or you can look for patterns of a similar size to the one you are planning to estimate how much yarn you will need for your project.